 - The Assumption.

-These two paintings, dating 1752, are works of Giovanni Battista.
-These paintings are the highlights of the visit to Wurzburg Residence Palace’s chapel.
+These two paintings, dating from 1752, are works of Giovanni Battista.
+These paintings highlight the visit to Wurzburg Residence Palace’s chapel.

 Vestibule of Wurzburg Palace